esphome/esphome-docs/guides/getting_started_hassio.rst

     The most difficult part of setting up a new ESPHome device is the initial installation.
 Installation requires that your ESP device is connected with a cable to a computer.
 Later updates can be installed wirelessly.

     If you use `Microsoft Edge <https://www.microsoft.com/edge>`_ or `Google Chrome <https://www.google.com/chrome>`_, you will be able to install the initial configuration by connecting your ESP device to the computer that you're using to view the ESPHome Dashboard.
+    *You need to access the ESPHome Dashboard over HTTPS for this to work.
+This is a requirement of browsers to access your ESP device to ensure that we write the correct data.*

     If you use another browser, you will have to connect the ESP devices to the machine running the ESPHome Dashboard and Home Assistant.

     If the serial port is not showing up, you might not have the required drivers installed.
 These drivers work for most ESP devices: